obsidiandynamics/neli/README.md

 * The number of processes and roles is fully dynamic, and may vary on an _ad hoc_ basis.
 Processes and roles may be added and removed without reconfiguration of the group or downtime.
 This accommodates rolling deployments, scaling groups, and so forth;
 * The use of a dedicated Group Membership Service (GMS) is deemed unviable, and where an alternate primitive is sought.
 Perhaps the system is deployed in an environment where a robust GMS is not natively available, but other capabilities that may internally utilise a GMS may exist.
 Kinesis in AWS is one such example.

 **Note**: The term _emergence_ is used in favour of _election_ to communicate the notion of partial autonomy in the decision-making process.
 Under NELE, leaders aren't chosen directly, but through other phenomena that are observable by the affected group members, allowing them to infer that new leadership is in force.
-The protocol is also eventually consistent, in that members of the group may possess different views, but these views will invariably converge.
-This is contrary to a conventional GMS, where leadership election is the direct responsibility of the GMS, and is communicated to the affected parties.
+The protocol is also eventually consistent, in that although members of the group may possess different views, these views will invariably converge.
+This is contrary to a conventional GMS, where leadership election is the direct responsibility of the GMS, and is communicated to the affected parties through view changes.

 # Practical implications